geloumil/TwitterMsgClassification/README.md

 After training and evaluating which of the above performs the best in it's default version, the hyper parameters of the best one are tuned in aim to produce even better results:
-(Spoiler alert: Best one is Linear Support Vector Machine Classifier aka LinearSVC ***for the whole dataset, not in this sliced dataset example given***)
+(Spoiler alert: Best one is Linear Support Vector Machine Classifier aka LinearSVC *** this is for the whole dataset, not in this sliced dataset example given***)

 e)Sentiment Analysis
 --------------------
 The implementation so far was a plain classification attempt.
-Sentiment Analysis is now introduced, using TextBlob Similarly to the classification approach, multiple classifiers are trained, so as to select the one that behaves in the best way.
+Sentiment Analysis is now introduced, using TextBlob.
+Similarly to the classification approach, multiple classifiers are trained, so as to select the one that behaves in the best way.
-(Spoiler alert they all have the same accuracy
+(Spoiler alert they all have the same accuracy).

 Algorithms Selected:
 <ul>